cellog/ion-router/README.md

 that are route-specific without having to make a new layout template just for that route, or doing any strange contortions.

-A `RouteToggle` accepts all the arguments of Toggle afterwards:
+A `RouteToggle` accepts all the arguments of Toggle after the route name to match:

 ```javascript
 import RouteToggle from 'ion-router'